 For those who can afford to contribute to retirement savings accounts, however, the benefits can be huge.
 Contributions to employer-provided 401k accounts and individual retirement accounts are eligible for tax deductions that can reduce your total taxable income.

 For example, if you contribute $5,000 to your company 401k plan, the amount of your taxable income drops by $5,000.
 If you’re in the 25 percent tax bracket, that amounts to a savings of $1,250 in federal tax.

 Retirement accounts offer more than an immediate tax benefit: As long as you keep the money in the account, it grows tax-deferred.
-If you have a regular brokerage account you’d owe taxes annually on dividends and capital gains payouts, but if you have a retirement account you pay taxes only when you make a withdrawal from the account.
+For a regular brokerage account, you’d owe taxes annually on dividends and capital gains payouts, but if you have a retirement account you pay taxes only when you make a withdrawal from the account.

 8. Capital Gains Tax